What is Dharma Therapy?

 Taking the first step to reach out for help can be daunting, however, being open to the possibility of a journey of healing and growth can be the beginning of a process of change and transformation.

-Investigate in Confidence
+Investigate in Confidence using creative techniques

 Every journey involves some research into the territory that they are going into.
 There might be many different reasons for going into therapy, however, no matter who you are and what your background is, sometimes, it is important to start asking questions about the things that are going on in our internal landscape.

 Dharma therapy is about peeling away the layers, like an onion in the ground, there is an inner core that is rooted and connected in something deep, something big and something other that can give us strength and confidence that we are on the right path.
+I like to use a variety of creative techniques that help us to explore more deeply.

 Not ok?
 That's ok